 By David J. Colligan

-David J. Colligan is a partner in Colligan Law of Buffalo and chairman of Launch NY.
+David J. Colligan is a partner at Colligan Law and founder of the Buffalo Angels.